coder7475/dom_bank/README.md

 # DOM BANK

-First front-end project to add javaScipt to make it interactive.
+First front-end project to add js to make it interactive.